 6. Meditate

 When you say “what is wrong with me” several days in a row, it might be time to consider meditation.
 Meditation has a bad reputation, with many people thinking it’s a bit woo woo.
 But really, meditation is all about improving your mind.
 It’s about controlling your emotions and mind instead of mindlessly doing what your thoughts tell you to do.
 A daily meditation practice will help you better manage the emotional challenges you’ll face when things aren’t going well.
 It’s about being more proactive instead of reactive.
 And often, when we’re wondering what is wrong with us, it’s because we didn’t build up our mental strength.
 But there’s no better moment than right now to get started.
-If you'd like to start meditating, you can download Declutter The Mind app, where you'll find countless meditations for different emotions and life events.
+If you'd like to start meditating, you can use the Declutter The Mind web app, where you'll find countless meditations for different emotions and life events.

 Meditation can sound like something "woo-woo" for a skeptic.
 But there's a lot of science that backs up how taking some time for mental relaxation and learning how to clear your mind with mindfulness can help mitigate these thoughts when nothing seems to be working.
 It's a simple and healthy way to manage these thoughts.